Akira Iwamoto: Orix Buffaloes

 On July 7, 2018, Iwamoto signed a contract with the Orix Buffaloes.

-Playing Style
+Playing style

 Listed at 182 centimeters, Iwamoto is a right-handed pitcher who throws mostly fastballs, the occasional slider, and forkballs as changeup.
-He tries to emulate Tsunemi Tsuda, a former Hiroshima Carp pitcher and reliever who went to the same high school as he did.
-He has been called "Tsuda the 2nd" because his 150 km/h fastball is reminiscent of the late pitcher.
+He tries to emulate Tsunemi Tsuda, a former Hiroshima Toyo Carp pitcher and reliever who went to the same high school as he did.
+Iwamoto has been called "Tsuda the 2nd" because his 150 km/h fastball is reminiscent of the late pitcher.